 The best podcasting microphones you can buy right now

 The PodMic is small, but overflowing with high-quality recording capability.
-While serious podcasters should always fine-tune their recordings before publishing, one of the best things about the PodMic is that it doesn’t take much setup to get it sounding crisp and clear in the first place.
+While serious podcasters should always fine-tune their recordings before publishing, one of the best things about the PodMic is that it doesn’t take much setup to get it to sound crisp and clear in the first place.

 Read our full Rode PodMic review.